RambunctiousCookie/MemberCheck-API-Pre-Billing-Tool/README.md

    - The system will automatically filter out which contracts end in 2 months or less.
    - Outputs the monitoring usage details where the status is turned **ON**:
       - Prints to the Command Line
-      - To a file `src/main/resources/3_ContractRenewal/Output.csv`
+      - Updates a file `src/main/resources/3_ContractRenewal/Output.csv`

 ### Get Contract Renewal Statistics Menu (Individual Company Monitoring Details)
    - Backend logic has already been written and works as of `31 October 2023`.